PalisadoesFoundation/talawa-docs/docs/talawa-api-docs/libraries/errors/conflictError/classes/ConflictError.md

 # Class: ConflictError

-This class detects conflict errors and sends those errors to the superclass ApplicationError.
+This class represents a conflict error.
+It extends the ApplicationError class and is used to handle situations where a conflicting entry is found.

 ## Extends